(Full time) 2022 start

 Assessment

-The course is 100% coursework.
+The course is primarily coursework based.
 There are a range of assessments in different formats such as: practical work, data handling and problem solving exercises, group work, literature reviews, research paper critiques, posters and oral presentations.
 Your individual research project is written up in research paper format.
+These assessment types all develop skills relevant to a future career in academia as well as a variety of careers in public and commercial science.

 Applying, fees and funding